GoogleCloudPlatform/bigquery-utils/views/audit/README.md

 is a BigQuery view that handles extracting and formatting BigQueryMetaData events so that you can focus on writing simple queries on top of this view to monitor your BigQuery script jobs.

+> Note: This view is just a subset of the SQL
+> that's present in the [bigquery_audit_logs_v2.sql](bigquery_audit_logs_v2.sql) view.
+> It exists as a tactical solution to target only logs related to scripting in BigQuery.

 #### Prerequisites